Deediong/LITA-CAPSTONE-PROJECT-DOCUMENTATION/README.md

    - Checked datatype: Checked the column headers for inconsistent or wrong datatype
    - Created measure: Created measure for the order date in the sales data to know the average sales year Average Sales Year -    *AVERAGE(SalesData[OrderDate].[Year])*

+# Exploratory Data Analysis (EDA)
+After cleaning the data in Excel, it was exported to SQL for analysis, then it was exported to Power BI for dashboard creation.
+In Excel, the following steps were carried out:

+Descriptive Statistics: Calculated basic statistics and analyzed distributions.

+Visualization: Created charts and graphs to visualize trends and patterns.

+Dashboard Creation: Developed interactive dashboards to present key findings effectively.